-Japan and South Korea imposed significant sanctions on Iran, in part to avoid friction with their close ally, the United States.
-In 2010, both imposed trade, banking, and energy Iran sanctions similar to those of the European Union.
+In 2010, in part out of obligation to their alliance with the United States, Japan and South Korea imposed trade, banking, and energy Iran sanctions similar to those of the European Union.
 Both countries have cut imports of Iranian oil sharply since 2011.
 Some South Korean firms have been active in energy infrastructure construction in Iran but, on December 16, 2011, South Korea banned sales to Iran of energy sector equipment.
 The main South Korean refiners that import Iranian crude are SK Energy and Hyundai Oilbank.